Being a highly sensitive extrovert often means living a life of opposites.

 5. You have a small but super-close group of friends.

-Often, having a smaller circle of friends is taken as the hallmark of an introvert.
+Often, having a small circle of friends is taken as the hallmark of an introvert.
 But for you, it’s not just about preferring “depth” over “breadth.”

 6. There’s such a thing as “too much” time in your inner world.